simonsmedberg/gitwiki/README.md

 ```

 ## Add branches and swapping between branches
-When working with alot of people in a project and using git, it is easy to push files that hasn't been update if you are only working in the `master` branch.
+When working with alot of people in a project and using git, it is easy to overwrite files that hasn't been correctly updated if you are only working in the `master` branch.
 So instead you can create a new branch with either the `git branch` command or the `git checkout -b` command.
 ```
 # Usage:
 # This command only creates the new branch.
 git branch <branch-name>
 # This command creates the new branch and instantly checks out to that branch.
 git checkout -b <branch-name>

+# Example:
+git branch newbranch
+--
+git checkout -b newbranch
 ```
 Originally when connecting to a repository, you are in the `master` branch.
 If you are working in a repository with more branches you can easly switch between them by using the `git checkout` command.
 ```